KevinPham12/personal-home-lab-and-website/README.md

 ### Phase 4: Automation and Backup
 - Automate server updates and backups using cron jobs.
-- Document the setup process in a `setup-guide.md` file.

 ### Phase 5: Enhancements
 - Add a photo gallery or blog section to showcase hobbies.